xxxx

 In later years, Montgomery remained active in the music industry, though her commercial success waned as country music evolved.
 She will always be regarded as a significant figure in the genre, particularly for her contributions to the traditional country sound and her ability to convey authentic emotion through her music, and her influence can be seen in the work of several later artists who continued to draw inspiration from her style and songwriting.

-At the age of 86, on the 15th January 2025, in Nashville, Tennessee, USA, of undisclosed causes.
+At the age of 86, on the 15th January 2025, in Nashville, Tennessee, USA, of complications brought on by dementia.

 Jim Liddane